Ozma777/OZslashem/README.md

-the old version is prebuilt in the zip file but it is really not anywhere near ALL the changes to the source I made after. quick notes on https://github.com/Ozma777/OZslashem/blob/master/OzSlashem(PrebuiltOld).zip Rerolls and ALL other nethackTNG patches are applied and working (even though my SlashTNG https://github.com/Ozma777/SlashTNG is not).
+the old version is prebuilt in the zip file but it is really not anywhere near ALL the changes to the source I made after. quick notes on https://github.com/Ozma777/OZslashem/blob/master/OzSlashem(PrebuiltOld).zip

+EDIT: MAJOR PROBLEM I FORGOT!
+ALL the traps are different colours (you can blame L's terrain patch for that) great patch but columns do not work ALL the traps get messed up and engulf and explode glyphs are messed up too

+Rerolls and ALL other nethackTNG patches are applied and working (even though my SlashTNG https://github.com/Ozma777/SlashTNG is not).
 Another main change that will be odd is that Askorder patch has been applied:
 Name/Role/ALIGNMENT/then Race.